17 February 2021

 Asbestos is a naturally occurring, fibrous material which if inhaled can cause serious diseases.

 These include cancers of the lungs and chest linings.
-Despite its use being banned in 2000, Asbestos was used widely in the construction and refurbishment of buildings for many years.
+Despite its use being banned in 2000, asbestos was used widely in the construction and refurbishment of industrial, commercial, public and residential buildings for many years.
 This was usually because of its high tensile strength, and non-flammable characteristics.

-Those responsible for the maintenance or repair of non-domestic premises have a statutory duty to manage the risk from any asbestos that might be present.
-This duty is set out in the Control of Asbestos Regulations.
+Those responsible for the maintenance or repair of non-domestic premises have a legal duty to manage the risk from any asbestos that might be present.
+This is set out in the Safety, Health & Welfare At Work (Exposure to Asbestos) Regulations 2006-2010.
+The Construction Regulations 2013 are also relevant in the renovation, repair and demolition of buildings where asbestos or asbestos containing materials (ACM's) may have been used.

 How do you know if asbestos is present?